timmaurice/lovelace-blitzortung-lightning-card/README.md

 ### Compass and Radar Chart

 The card includes a D3.js-powered radar chart to display the location of recent lightning strikes as a polar scatter plot, overlaid on a compass rose.
-The strikes on the radar will gradually fade over time, with the most recent strike being the most prominent.
+The strikes on the radar will gradually fade out over a configurable time period (`15m`, `30m`, or `1h`), with the most recent strike being the most prominent.

 You can customize its appearance with these options:

 - **Tooltips**: Hovering over a strike on the radar will show a tooltip with its exact distance and azimuth.
-- **Radar Max Distance**: Sets the maximum range of the radar chart in your distance unit (e.g., km or mi).
-If you leave it blank, it will adjust automatically based on the furthest strike.
+- **Radar Max Distance**: By default, you set a fixed maximum range for the radar chart in your distance unit (e.g., km or mi).
+You can also enable automatic scaling, which will adjust the range based on the furthest strike.
+The editor provides a helpful tip for aligning this value with your Blitzortung integration settings.
 - **Grid Color**: Sets the color of the radar grid, compass rose, and labels.
 - **Strike Color**: Sets the color of the lightning strikes on the radar and the pointer on the compass.